#StopAsianHate Celebration - Event details

 Location: Campus Center Plaza

 UH Hilo’s College of Arts and Sciences and UH Hilo's Department of English are hosting an open event that delves into Asian and Asian American Culture.
-Recording artist Orion Song will perform live a selection of his music.
 The Japanese Studies Students Association and the Center for Global Education and Exchange will host display tables.
-Japanese Taiko drumming demonstration and Japanese snacks will be distributed to all students.
+Norman Arancon of CAFNRM will perform Filipino love songs in Tagalog.
+Filipino snacks will be distributed to students.

 Special Restrictions: This event is free to all members of UH Hilo's Ohana--faculty, staff, and students.
 Snacks are limited to students only.